 If you just want to listen to your vinyl throughout your home, check out the Yamaha MusicCast Vinyl 500.
 It can both play your records and stream them to other devices nearby.

-Sadly, there is no catch-all method for digitizing your vinyl collection.
-The exact process depends on what kind of equipment you have.
-Some turntables come with built-in phono preamps; others don’t and rely on a receiver with a built-in phono preamp or a stand-alone phono preamp.
+Sadly, there is no catch-all method for digitizing your vinyl collection and the exact process depends on what kind of equipment you have.
+Some turntables come with built-in phono preamps; others rely on a receiver with a built-in phono preamp or a stand-alone phono preamp.
 Many modern turntables feature both a built-in preamp and USB output, allowing you to quickly and efficiently convert that musty copy of Steely Dan’s Can’t Buy a Thrill with little effort.

 If you’re deeply invested in a large collection of vinyl records, a high-quality player like the Sony PS-HX500 might be worth your money.
 The player is outfitted with a top-notch Texas Instruments digital audio converter (DAC) that transfers at a minimum of 16-bit resolution (that’s CD quality).
 That’s just the minimum, though — this bad boy can transfer files up to 5.6MHz DSD, which no other record player can do.
 If you’re an audiophile, this is simply the best choice.